 The main interest of our laboratory has been the development of models to study the genetic bases and the pathophysiology of inherited neurometabolic disorders.

-More recently, we have moved to multicellular models, including Caenorhabditis elegans and Zebrafish.
-These organisms represent simple highly prolific organisms with a rapid life cycle that display organized tissues and organs and allow to study the effects of novel variants on nervous system development.
+More recently, we have moved to multicellular models, including C. elegans and D. rerio.
+These organisms represent simple highly prolific organisms with a rapid life cycle that display organized tissues and organs and allow studying the effects of novel variants on nervous system development.

 Corso Stati Uniti, 4

 Phone: +39 049 9640139